 May 4th, 2009

 This is my first entry.
 I’m keeping this journal as part of my recovery.
 My therapist has recommended I start tracking my thoughts, observations and memories to help with my sessions.
-She believes the exercise of writing everything down will help me sort my memories into logical order.
+She believes the exercise of writing everything down will help me sort my memories into a logical order.
 She says this will help me deal with the traumatic stress that’s put me in this hospital.
 I’m just hoping the migraines will stop.

 I’ll start from the beginning, at least as far back as I can remember.
 My name is Thomas Anthony.
 My family calls me Tommy.
 I’m in the Air Force, stationed at Ramstein, Germany.
 I’ve been in for almost five years now but this was my first actual deployment.
 That’s rare these days- most of my buddies had already deployed at least once- but my unit hadn’t been tasked with supporting a combat mission until this past year.